Schedule Consultation

 Table of contents

 There was a time when televisions were so big and clunky that mounting them on a wall wasn’t even a consideration.
 In most homes, they lived inside oversized entertainment centers, which were outrageous pieces of furniture in their own right.
-If you were really lucky, you had a five-foot-tall rear-projection TV, so massive that no cabinet could truly contain it.
+If you were really lucky, you had a rear-projection TV the size of a small refrigerator.

 [#1]Understanding Media Wall Design: More Than A TV Mount[#1]

-Would you consider a media center furniture or not?
-If you said yes, change the channel.
-The answer is no. A media wall is an integrated architectural feature, not a piece of furniture.
+A media center is not furniture.
+It is an integrated architectural feature, designed into the room from the framing out.
+A media wall is an integrated architectural feature, not a piece of furniture.
 Unlike traditional entertainment centers, they’re factored into the room design itself, allowing the TV, storage, and finishes to serve as a single, cohesive element.

 Technology, Storage & Design Working Together